Polemonium caeruleum: Cultivation

 The plant does not have serious insect or disease problems.
 Leaf spot and powdery mildew can be problems, particularly in humid climates.
 The foliage may scorch if the plant gets too much sunlight.
 The leaflet tips will brown up if soils are allowed to dry out.
 The foliage will generally decline and become less attractive as the summer progresses.
 It is important to keep an eye out for slugs.

+Other uses

+Polemonium caeruleum was voted the county flower of Derbyshire in 2002 following a poll by the wild plant conservation charity Plantlife.